 Potentially high cost depending on the size of the system

 Not many plants can be grown this way

-So, while this is a very efficient and useful system, it does have its potential downsides as well which is something to consider for those interested in getting into aquaponics.
-This is why it is important to do research across all sides of a topic, not just the good sides.
-Despite the negatives, aquaponics is very effective in reducing our environmental footprint and is the reason why we have so many fresh and nutritious vegetables that are pesticide-free such as cucumbers, bell peppers, cauliflower, and kale!
-What do you think about aquaponics?
+So, while aquaponics is a very efficient and useful system, it does have its potential downsides.
+These are all things to consider for those wanting to get into aquaponics.
+Overall, it is important to research across all sides of a topic, not just the good sides.
+Despite the negatives, aquaponics is very effective in reducing our environmental footprint.
+Furthermore, these systems provide many fresh and nutritious vegetables that are pesticide-free.
+Some common produce includes cucumbers, bell peppers, cauliflower, and kale!